 - Patients with newly diagnosed DIPG by MRI; defined as patients with a pontine location and diffuse involvement of at least 2/3 of the pons are eligible without histologic diagnosis.
 For lesions with typical imaging features, biopsy is neither encouraged nor required for eligibility.
 Tumors that are biopsied will be eligible if proven to be supportive of the diagnosis of a DIPG.
 Consensus of diagnosis by the study team must be met.

-- Treatment must begin at a minimum of 2 weeks days after, but no later than 14 weeks after, the date of the completion of radiotherapy.
+- Treatment must begin at a minimum of 4 weeks days after, but no later than 14 weeks after, the date of the completion of focal radiotherapy.

-- Prior Radiation: Patients must have received prior treatment with focal radiotherapy as part of initial treatment for DIPG and had their last dose at least 4 weeks prior to and no later than 14 weeks from the first CED treatment with liposomal irinotecan.
-Standard focal radiation therapy will include 54 to 60 Gy by external beam radiotherapy to the brainstem.
+- Prior Radiation: Patients must have completed prior treatment with standard focal radiotherapy as part of initial treatment for DIPG and had their last dose at least 4 weeks prior to and no later than 14 weeks from the first CED treatment.
+Patients beyond 14 weeks from radiation therapy but with stable disease should be discussed with the study chair.

 - Karnofsky ≥ 50 for patients > 16 years of age and Lansky ≥ 50 for patients ≤ 16 years of age (see Appendix A).
 Patients who are unable to walk because of paralysis, but who are up in a wheelchair, will be considered ambulatory for the purpose of assessing the performance score.